-Avastin is a treatment for macular degeneration
+Avastin eye injection is a treatment for macular degeneration and other eye diseases

 Macular degeneration is the leading cause of blindness in people over the age of 50.
 Avastin can slow or stop vision robbing leaking and swelling (wet macular degeneration) in the retina.

 The macula is the highly sensitive part of the retina, on the back of your eye.
 Vision works like the film in a camera by picking up the picture being focused by your cornea and eye’s lens.
 Macular degeneration occurs when there is a breakdown of the macula, in the central portion of the retina.
 Since the macula is responsible for the fine central vision in the eye that is needed for driving a car, reading fine print, recognizing faces, etc., central blindness can occur.

 There are two types of macular degeneration: dry and wet macular degeneration.
 In the wet form of AMD, abnormal blood vessels grow in the back of the eye.
 Sometimes these vessels leak blood or fluid that causes blurred vision or distorted vision.
 Without treatment, vision loss may be quick and severe.

 the patient should consult their retina specialist / ophthalmologist about signs and symptoms of Avastin side effects.